PAT Testing with Adaptors

 3-Phase equipment can also be tested using an adaptor.
 3-Phase connectors are available in 4-pin and 5-pin variations, with 16A and 32A sizes the most commonly used, although again 63A and 125A are also available.
 A PAT tester can only carry out an earth continuity and insulation test on 3-phase equipment.
 Generally extension adaptors are not used for extension leads as the PAT tester can not carry out a 3-phase polarity test.
 The earth continuity on an extension lead can be measured by connecting the test probe to the earth pin in the trailing socket.

-Unusual connectors are often found during PAT testing.
+Uncommon connectors are often found during PAT testing.
 For example, variations on the standard 13A plug are sometimes used to prevent the connection of unauthorised equipment in sensitive areas such as server rooms.

 BS 196 industrial connectors, although mostly superseded by CEE connectors, are still occasionally encountered whilst PAT testing.